 There is also a large collection of Multics information that was archived by Project MAC/Laboratory for Computer Science (LCS), the Original Multics development organization.
 This information contains both data stored by LCS, and LCS staff personal files.
 These archives include published documents, internal memos, listings, and personal and business files.

-Currently, about 85% of the MIT-Multics archive documents have been scanned.
+As of 2006, about 85% of the MIT-Multics archive documents have been scanned.

 A slide presentation (900K PDF) given by Olin Sibert to the CHM on 18 Feb 2006 is available with more detail.